 Absolute beachfront Byron Bay holiday parks include the First Sun Holiday Park on Belongil Beach.

 Reflections Holiday Park Clarkes Beach is right on Clarkes Beach so an easy walk to Wategos Beach and the Cape Byron Walking Track.

-This is a fantastic holiday park on the mid north coast of NSW.
-Our family had a most excellent stay there taking full advantage of the huge range of activities within the park.
-The huge water playground by the pool, Shipwreck Island, really is a wonderland for kids.
+This is a fantastic holiday park on the mid-north coast of NSW, it used to be called Big4 Sunshine but has been rebranded.
+Our family had a most excellent stay there taking full advantage of the broad range of activities within the park.
+The gigantic water playground by the pool, Shipwreck Island, really is a wonderland for kids.
 The shows and free kids activities were also a huge hit for us.

 - pool and enormous water playground

 - Kids activities organised by the staff like egg and spoon and sack races

 - the Pirate Show put on by the staff

 - arts, craft and face painting in school holidays

 - kids playground and large jumping pillow